mattmuroya/mattmuroya.com/README.md

 };

 export const getStaticProps: GetStaticProps = async ({ params }) => {
-  // returns the contents of the blog post file as a string.
+  // returns the contents of the blog post document as a string
-  // (fetched based on the param object from getStaticPaths.) const fileContents = getFileContents(params);
+  // (fetched based on the slug in the params object from getStaticPaths) const fileContents = getFileContents(params);
-  // file content is destructured into frontmatter and text content. const { data: frontmatter, content } = matter(fileContents);
+  // destructures document contents into data (frontmatter) and the actual Markdown text const { data: frontmatter, content } = matter(fileContents);
-  // destructured file is returned to the post page as props. return {
+  // returns the document frontmatter and text content as props return {
     props: {
       frontmatter,